jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 ### 2.4.2 DESCRIPTIOR PORTION

-The descriptor portion of a SAS dataset contains information aobu the dataset, including the following:
+The descriptor portion of a SAS dataset contains information about the dataset, including the following:
 - the name of the dataset;
 - the date and time the dataset was created;
 - the number of observations;
 - the number of variables.

 ### 2.4.3 SAS VARIABLE ATTRIBUTES
-The descptor portion of a SAS dataset contains information about the properties of each variable in the dataset.
+The descriptor portion of a SAS dataset contains information about the properties of each variable in the dataset.
 The properties include:

 |VARIABLE ATTRIBUTE | DEFINITION |POSSIBLE VALUES|
 |---                |---         |---|